Counselling, Psychotherapy and CBT

 Depression

-Low mood impacting on the ability to function in the day-to-day
+Low mood and rumination impacting on motivation and on the ability to function in the day-to-day

 How My Process Works